tock/tock/doc/reference/trd-appid.md

 globally unique.
 All instances of the application have this identifier and no instances of other applications have this identifier.

-**Local application identifer**: an application identifier which is locally unique.
+**Local application identifier**: an application identifier which is locally unique.
 No instances of other applications on the same Tock device have this identifier.